bordunosp/ddd/docs/EventBus.md

 )

 func main() {
-    err := EventBus.RegisterEvents([]EventBus.EventItem{
+    err := EventBus.Register([]EventBus.IEventHandler[event.UserCreated]{
-        {
-            EventName: event.UserCreatedEvent,
-            Handlers: []EventBus.IEventHandler{
         Created.SaveLogHandler,
         Created.SendEmailHandler,
-            },
-        },

-        {event.UserUpdatedEvent, []EventBus.IEventHandler{
+    })
+    if err != nil {
+        log.Fatal(err)
+    }

+    err = EventBus.Register([]EventBus.IEventHandler[event.UserUpdated]{
         // event may not have handlers
         //
         // you never know when it might be really useful
         // that is why events are created long before handlers are created.
-        }},
     })
     if err != nil {
         log.Fatal(err)